John Jay’s Office

 United States Senate Chairs

 Twenty-six chairs were constructed for the First Federal Congress’s United States Senate.
 John Jay Homestead owns four of these original chairs.
-They are currently undergoing conservation treatment and re-upholstry, before being returned to the Homestead for installation in John Jay’s office.
+They have undergone conservation treatment and re-upholstery before being returned to the Homestead for installation in John Jay’s office.